 If your center speaker is wired, you will save a lot by putting it below the TV screen.
 Remember that the necessary connectors are available nearby if the speaker is beneath the TV, making the wiring much easier.

 Moreover, this option makes it easier to conceal the wires.
 For example, you can run the cable via a concealment channel without any issues.

 The manufacturers understand that placing the speakers below the TV screen guarantees you much better quality than any other option.

-Moreover, the majority of users want to enjoy their music or movie in a well laid out ambience.
+Moreover, the majority of users want to enjoy their music or movie in a well-laid-out ambiance.